danieldanuega/mask-detector/README.md

 ## Train

-The training process use the `constants.sh` that come with the docker container and is modified by me for the file locations purpose.
+The training process use the `constants.sh` that have been replaced with ours.

 ### Note